- Urban Planner

 Urban Planner: Urban and community planners consult with government officials, developers, and the public about development projects and property usage.
 Enforce state plans or policies which impact land usage.
 Data from market analysis, census records, and environmental and economic studies are compiled and analyzed.
 An urban planner helps communities to make the best use of their land and resources for future growth and revitalization.

 Urban Strategist: Urban strategists operate through local and regional scales to get people across the community to resolve challenging and complicated urban issues.
 And by using innovative thinking, strengthening structures and more flexible methods to improve environments and enhance people's quality of life.
 An urban strategist plans and develops sophisticated commercial proposals using proprietary modelling and planning tools, and provides consultation on projects.
+It is one of the major sub-disciplines of a career as an urban strategist.

-Urban Developer: Urban developers analyze designer-submitted architectural drawings.
+Urban Developer: Urban developers analyse designer-submitted architectural drawings.
 Urban developers establish strategies and programmes for land use that help build community, manage population growth, and help revive public infrastructure in towns, cities and metro cities.
 An urban planner engages in dialogue with governments and other donor organizations on urban development thematic areas, promotes efficient use of resources and encourages participatory approaches to development planning, financing, and sustainability.

 Landscape Architect: Landscape architects design beautiful, public parks, gardens, play areas, residential buildings, schools and universities and public areas.
 In all of these settings, they also design the areas of houses, paths, walkways, plants, shrubs and trees.
 A landscape architect designs open spaces such as parks, playgrounds, and plazas.